Bardolos/discord-shenanigans/README.md

 #### AUDIO AND VIDEO EMBEDDER PLUGIN

-This plugin allows you to customize emote size, like so:
+This plugin allows you to embed local audio and video files, as well as links:

 ![alt text](https://cdn.discordapp.com/attachments/223851348750237699/260576150340894720/unknown.png "videos not mine, song mine")